csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 First, note that in a given belief state b, the agent can consider any action whose pre- conditions are satisfied by b.
 (The other actions cannot be used because the transition model doesn’t define the effects of actions whose preconditions might be unsatisfied.)
 According

-418 Chapter 11.
-Planning and Acting in the Real World

 to Equation (4.4) (page 139), the general formula for updating the belief state b given an applicable action a in a deterministic world is as follows: